Crisis Core: Final Fantasy VII: Story

-SOLDIER's Zack Fair and his stern but kind mentor Angeal Hewley are dispatched to Wutai to support the Shinra war effort.
-However, during the fighting, Angeal disappears.
+SOLDIER's Zack Fair and his mentor Angeal Hewley are dispatched to Wutai to support the Shinra war effort, but during the fighting, Angeal disappears.
 Zack is appointed to find both him and another missing SOLDIER, Genesis Rhapsodos.
-Zack, accompanied by Tseng, learns that Genesis and Angeal deserted Shinra.
-Zack and Sephiroth are assigned to kill them.
+Zack, accompanied by Tseng, learns that Genesis and Angeal deserted Shinra, and he and Sephiroth are assigned to kill them.
 With help from Dr. Hollander, a scientist with a vendetta against Shinra, Genesis creates an army of clones to attack Shinra headquarters.
-After the forces are defeated, Zack and Sephiroth track down Hollander's secret laboratory.
-They learn Hollander used both Genesis and Angeal as part of "Project G", an attempt to create supersoldiers infused with the extraterrestrial lifeform Jenova's cells.
-Sephiroth faces off against Genesis, while Zack pursues Hollander.
-Angeal, intent on keeping Hollander alive so he can be returned to normal, prevents Zack from killing the doctor.
-He knocks Zack into the slums of Midgar.
+After the forces are defeated, Zack and Sephiroth track down Hollander's secret laboratory, where they learn Hollander used both Genesis and Angeal as part of "Project G," an attempt to create supersoldiers infused with the extraterrestrial lifeform Jenova's cells.
+Sephiroth faces off against Genesis while Zack pursues Hollander.
+Angeal, intent on keeping Hollander alive so he can be returned to normal, prevents Zack from killing the doctor and knocks him into the slums of Midgar.

-Zack recovers, finding Aerith tending to him.
-After spending some time together, Zack returns to SOLDIER headquarters, now under attack by Genesis.
+Zack recovers as he finds Aerith tending to him.
+After spending some time together, Zack returns to SOLDIER headquarters, which is now under attack by Genesis.
 Zack re-allies with Angeal, who has developed doubts about his and Genesis' actions.
-As Angeal, Zack and Sephiroth protect the headquarters, Angeal confronts Genesis before both disappear.
+As Angeal, Zack, and Sephiroth protect the headquarters, Angeal confronts Genesis before both disappear.
 Zack is subsequently ordered to investigate Modeoheim, where Genesis has been spotted.
-En route, Zack meets Shinra infantryman Cloud, and they become friends.
-Near Modeoheim, Zack encounters and defeats Genesis, who appears to commit suicide by throwing himself into the depths of a reactor.
-Zack travels on to Modeoheim, finding both Angeal and Hollander.
-Tired of the fighting and his gradual degradation, Angeal summons and fuses with his own clones (which resemble canines).
-He mutates into a monster, forcing Zack to kill him.
+While en route to Modeoheim, Zack meets Shinra infantryman Cloud, and they become friends.
+Near Modeoheim, Zack encounters and defeats Genesis, who seemingly commits suicide by throwing himself into the depths of a reactor.
+Zack travels on to Modeoheim, where he finds Angeal and Hollander.
+Tired of the fighting and succumbing to his gradual degradation, Angeal summons and fuses with his own clones and mutates into a monster, forcing Zack to kill him.
 Before dying, Angeal gives Zack his Buster Sword, telling him to protect his honor.